Dealerdirect/guides/code-styling/mysql/README.md

 ## Formatting

-- Keywords must be written in upper case
+- Keywords MUST be written in upper case
 - MySQL function names are considered keywords
 - Table names and column names MUST be written as they are defined, in lower case
 - Indents MUST be two spaces